 Shacks, if you think you might not like one then do yourself, and us a favor and don't book one.
-They are for people who appreciate history.
+They are for people who appreciate history, the way it was.
 Shacks are loved by artists, musicians, writers and just plain cool folks. (some people seem to think our shacks were slave shacks, not so) they were sharecropper houses and or tenant houses.

 wireless INTERNET --- yes